reh3376/plc-gbt/ai-enhancement-framework/README.md

 ## 🙏 Acknowledgments

-This framework is extracted and generalized from the plc-gbt project, which pioneered many of the AI task orchestration and memory management patterns implemented here.
-Special thanks to the AI Task Orchestrator methodology that guides the systematic approach to complex task execution.
+This enhanced framework builds upon the comprehensive AI Task Orchestrator methodology, implementing the complete feature set including 8-tier validation, multi-database memory integration, mathematical validation, and production deployment readiness.
+Special recognition to the AI Task Orchestrator Guide that provides the systematic approach to complex task execution with comprehensive validation and automated documentation standards.

 ---

-**Built with ❤️ for the AI development community**
+**Built with ❤️ for systematic, comprehensive, and production-ready AI development**